marmelab/react-admin/docs/Layout.md

 React-admin injects more props at runtime based on the `<Admin>` props:

 * `dashboard`: The dashboard component.
 Used to enable the dahboard link in the menu
-* `title`: The default page tile, enreder in the AppBar
+* `title`: The default page tile, rendered in the AppBar for error pages
 * `children`: The main content of the page

 Any value set for these props in a custom layout will be ignored.
 That's why you're supposed to pass down the props when creating a layout based on `<Layout>`: